Not Stockholm 2021

-The Stockholm training camp is aimed at M/W17’s and is held around the middle of August.
+The Stockholm training tour is aimed at M/W17’s and is held around the middle of August.
 Accommodation is at the ‘OK Ravinen’ club hut and because of its proximity to central Stockholm use is made of public transport to training and competition venues.
 The camp usually accommodates 16-20 athletes.

 Generic information about Stockholm